oldpatientsea/DRUG-WARS-for-the-Agon-Light/README.md

 Long before GTA came Drug Wars.

->>     This is a game of buying, selling, and  fighting.
+"This is a game of buying, selling, and  fighting.
 The object of the game is to pay off your debt to the loan shark.
 Then, make as much money as you can in a 1 month period.
 If you deal too heavily  in  drugs,  you  might  run  into  the police !!
 Your main drug stash will be  in the Bronx.
-(It's a nice neighborhood)
+(It's a nice neighborhood)"

 John E Dell first wrote Drug Wars in 1984 on the TRS-80 as a school assignment.
 He got an A for the code and a concerned frown for the subject matter.
 Dell wrote a version on DOS afterwards and gave it to his friends, one of whom uploaded it to a BBS where its popularity grew, while Dell, unaware that this had been done, went off and pursued other paths.